-In addtion, the Wayne County Airport Authority Board approved a contract.
+In addition, the Wayne County Airport Authority Board approved a contract.
 One with Michigan-based Southern Exposure Renewable Energy Co.
 They installed the five wind turbines at the airport entrance.
-That’s one wind turbine on Rogell Drive and at the South Cell Phone Lot on Eureka Road.
+That’s one wind turbine on Rogell Drive.
+So that’s located at the South Cell Phone Lot on Eureka Road.

 The wind energy project is one of many eco friendly initiatives at the airport.
-DTW has been the world leader in recycling aircraft de-icing fluid for eight of the past nine years.
-The new North Terminal is programmed to harvest daylight and to automatically reduce lighting and cooling in terminal areas not in use.
+DTW has been the world leader in recycling aircraft.
+As well as de-icing fluid for 8 to 10 years.
+The new North Terminal is also programmed to harvest daylight.
+Finally and also to automatically reduce lighting and cooling in terminal areas not in use.

 The North Terminal also supplies pre-conditioned air, 400hz power and underground jet fuel to each gate which reduces the need for aircraft engines to be idling and excess vehicles on the ramp.
 This is expected to reduce emissions of various air pollutants by more than 1,300 tons over the expected life-span of the building.